Snowflake World Tour hits your city

 • A fully deployed food truck analytics pipeline — databases, schemas, tables, dynamic tables, views, roles, and grants — all defined as code

-• An evolved dynamic table with a new column and an immutability constraint, deployed through a DCM plan-deploy cycle with only partial recomputation
+• An evolved dynamic table with an AI-classified column and a frozen region, deployed through a DCM plan-deploy cycle with only partial recomputation

 Create a Workspace from Git